syeddanish41/wAlnut/README.md

-The best approach I have come across for building an artificial general intelligence (AGI) are summarized in this [video](https://www.youtube.com/watch?v=NPtAIVieh4k) and is the same approach this project uses.
-The following are the key take aways:
+The best approach I have come across for building an artificial general intelligence (AGI) are summarized in this [video](https://www.youtube.com/watch?v=NPtAIVieh4k) and is the same approach for this project.
+The following are the key points:

 1. When looking at neuroscience for inspiration only add something to your model if it is present in reality and neurobiology.
      - This is because the neurons in your brain are trying to do 3 things:
          + stay alive
-         + communicate with other parts of the brain limited by evoled neurobiology at the time
+         + communicate with other parts of the brain limited by the evolved neurobiology at the time
-         + information processing
+         + **information processing**
      - The information processing is the only part we want to add to our model.
-       Unfortunately elements of neurobiology are not cleanly split.
+       Unfortunately, elements of neurobiology are not cleanly split.
 For example, a neuron spike is not present in reality and it might be used for information processing but is more likely to be the only way 2 neurons can communicate with each other.
-So we must remember to focus on discovering the principles of intelligence instead of getting lost in the details of modeling everything a brain does or optimizing a mathematical algorithm.
-Evolution created intelligence but it also created many properties of the brain that are not for information processing but for keeping neurons alive and communicating between each other.
-The model should not model every anatomical detail of the brain but instead will strive to use the best substitutes to model the principles of a general intelligence.
+We must remember to focus on discovering the principles of intelligence instead of getting lost in the details of modeling everything a brain does.
+Modeling how a neuron stays alive and communicates with other parts of the brain is not useful for information processing and will overcomplicate the model.

+2. Solve the same problem at different levels of complexity to discover general principles of intelligence.
+     - **Flying Example:**
+       When the Wright brothers where building their flying machine they tried to solve the problem of controlling the machine in the air by starting with flying a kite, then controlling a glider, and then using a wind tunnel.
+In each case they were trying to solve the same problem at different complexity levels.
+     - **AGI Example 1:**
+       When trying to recognize what is in a greyscale image that is 1000 by 1000 pixels, instead try to recognize what is in a greyscale image that is 32 by 32 pixels.
+When that is too hard first try to recognize what is in a binary 32 by 32 pixel image.

+3. For each principle of general intelligence produced by neurobiology try to use a more efficient substitute from other fields if there is a mapping.
+     - **Flying Example:**
+       When the Wright brothers where building how to control their flying machine they did not build a plane with a birds wing.
+When they were trying to replicate the banking behavior of a birds wing they substituted the birds wing with a technique called wing warping that adjusts the wing flaps up or down on each side of the wing so that an airplane can efficiently bank.
+     - The model should not model every anatomical detail of the brain but instead will strive to use the best substitutes to model the principles of general intelligence.
 This is analogous to how a plane and helicopter do no model every anatomical detail of a birds wing but instead strive to use the best substitutes to model the principles of general flight.

-This repo is an object oriented Python implementation of the computational framework outlined in Dileep George's PhD thesis [*How the Brain Might Work: A Hierarchical and Temporal Model for Learning and Recognition*](https://github.com/WalnutiQ/papers/blob/master/HowTheBrainMightWork.pdf)
+4. Do not try to find all principles of general intelligence from neuroscience.
+     - This is because if you do you are assuming that the human brain has discovered all the principles to general intelligence which is very wrong.
+Evolution accidentally discovered several principles of general intelligence over hundreds of thousands of years.
+There are definitely some principles it has yet to discover.

 Building an AGI should be viewed as a challenge that is at a larger scale than when John F. Kennedy proposed we go to the moon on September 12, 1962 by the